Attorney-General for Pakistan

 Attorney-General for Pakistan is the chief law officer and legal advisor of the Government of Pakistan and enjoys rights of audience before Parliament.
-The Attorney-General, who serves as Pakistan's public prosecutor, is recommended by the Prime Minister and appointed by the President.
-The Constitution bars the Attorney-General from private practice until the termination of his or her employment.
+The Attorney-General, who serves as Pakistan's principal public prosecutor, is recommended by the Prime Minister and appointed by the President.
+The Constitution bars the Attorney-General from private practice until the termination of their employment.
 The office was established in 1947.

 The previous Attorney-General was Shehzad Ata Elahi, whose resignation was accepted on 24 March 2023.
 The longest-serving Attorney-General is Sharifuddin Pirzada, whereas Aziz A. Munshi held the office the most times, in four instances.